 Monday, August 31, 2009

 There was something about Wedza.
-Maybe it was just rural Africa itself, but Pegi and I found ourselves at peace at the Hess’s farm.
-We were out of the pressure cooker of competing ministries that was Harare--no competition for who had the best Sunday service, music group, attendance, or financial support from the US or UK.
-There were no doctrinal disputes over charismata nor denominational traditions.
+Maybe it was just rural Africa itself, but Pegi and I found ourselves at peace on the Hess’s farm.
+We were out of the pressure cooker of competing ministries that was Harare—no competition for who had the best Sunday service, music group, attendance, or financial support from the US or UK.
+There were no doctrinal disputes over charismata or denominational traditions.

 The charitable infrastructure in Wedza was in shambles.
 The source of finance and energy was coming from the ruling ZANU-PF party.
 On the surrounding white-owned farms, the charitable infrastructure was wholly dependent on the benevolence of the white farm-owners.